shwetakadam5/note-taker/README.md

 ## Installation

-Follow these instructions to create your project and deploy it to GitHub Pages:
+Follow these instructions to create your project and deploy the application to Render :

 1. Create a new repository on your GitHub account and clone it to your computer.